sgouda0412/Python-Workspace/README.md

 # Python-Workspace
-All the Code practices repository
+All the Code practices done on a month repository